E1ROS/E1ROS/README.md

 **Hi there!
 I'm Ella, but online i go by "eiros"**

 🌱 **About Me:**
-- University student in the Philippines
+- Student in University of the Philippines Los Baños
+- Meta Ads Manager for AKADZON
 - Background in **Python**, **C**, **Java** (Object-Oriented Programming), knowledgeable also with **HTML & CSS** (Basic Web Dev)
 - Excited to explore new tech and build cool coding projects